What42Pizza/scoped-ref/readme.md

 - `"drop-does-block"`: Causes the drop function of `ScopedRef` to block until all guards have been dropped (enabled by default)
 - `"unsafe-drop-does-panic"`: Causes the drop function of `ScopedRef` to panic if there are still have guards active (this is considered unsafe because when it does panic, the unwind will essentially always deallocate data that is still being used)
 - `"unsafe-drop-does-nothing"`: Causes the drop function of `ScopedRef` to do nothing, even if there are still guards active.
+- `"unwind-does-abort"`: Causes `ScopedRef` to abort the program if the dropped during a panic unwind.
+This is to ensure no danging pointers are created (enabled by default)
+- `"unsafe-ignore-unwind"`: This is the opposite of the "unwind-does-abort" feature.
+If this is enabled, `ScopedRef`'s drop function will not check for unwinds and will proceed as dictated by the 'drop-does-' features

 ### Potential problems: